Guided Speculative Inference for Efficient Test-Time Alignment of LLMs: Experiments

 \subsection{Performance on Reasoning Benchmarks}

-In Table \ref{tab:accuracies}, we compare the average accuracies of GSI, RSD, and S-BoN on the small and big model.
-We see that GSI clearly outperforms RSD and S-BoN on the small model across the datasets.
-While RSD is slightly better on OlympiadBench, this might be the case because the small model is better on this dataset than the big model, and RSD is closer to the small model due to its high overall acceptance rate, cmp.
-Table \ref{tab:times}.

-Figure \ref{fig:n_curves_all} compares GSI without the rejection sampling step (i.e., without lines 6 to 11 in Algorithm \ref{alg:gsi_algo}) to regular GSI and S-BoN from $\pi_B$.
-We see that GSI clearly outperforms GSI without rejection step; however, this difference becomes less significant as $n$ increases, hinting at the fact that with larger $n$, the samples from the small model reach better coverage of the support of $\pi_B$.
-In future research, we plan to investigate this behavior as we scale $n$ beyond 256.
+Figure \ref{fig:n_curves_all} compares GSI without the rejection sampling step (i.e., without lines 6 to 11 in Algorithm~\ref{alg:gsi_algo}) to regular GSI, S-BoN with $\pi_B$ and $\pi_S$, and RSD.
+GSI significantly outperforms both soft best-of-$n$ with the draft model, as well as RSD.
+We see that GSI also clearly outperforms GSI without rejection step; however, this difference becomes less significant as $n$ increases, hinting at the fact that with larger $n$, the samples from the small model reach better coverage of the support of $\pi_B$.
+Furthermore, on some datasets the accuracy of GSI with and without rejection step approaches or even surpasses the accuracy of $\pi_{\beta,B}^n$, which empirically verifies Theorem~\ref{thm:klbound}.
+We leave investigating this behaviour beyond $n=256$ for future research.
+An interesting observation is that amongst all methods, GSI without rejection step seems to benefit most from increasing $n$ and is the only method that does not plateau around $n=256$.
+Comparing GSI to \texttt{SPECS}~\citep{cemri2025textttspecsfastertesttimescaling} with the accuracies reported in their paper (as there does not exist a public code repository) for the same Qwen2.5-Math models, we see that while \texttt{SPECS} slightly outperforms GSI on OlympiadBench (n~=~4:~$+1.6\%$, n~=~16:~$+3.2\%$), GSI is significantly stronger on MATH500 (n~=~4:~$+11.5\%$, n~=~16:~$+2.9\%$).
+Note that we evaluate on subsets of $N=500$ samples, while \texttt{SPECS} reports accuracies on random subsets of $N=100$ samples, hence accuracies might not be directly comparable.